bedangSen/SOF-ELK-Custom-Parsers/README.md

 - Please note that SOF-ELK-Custom-Parsers is provided as-is, without any warranty or guarantee.
 Use it at your own risk.
 - Always review and validate the parsers before deploying them in a production environment.

-Feel free to customize the README according to your specific needs, adding more sections or information as required.